sjhosking/ifrs_16_lease_calculator/README.md

 IFRS 16 Lease Calculator

 This project calculates lease financials according to the International Financial Reporting Standard (IFRS) 16.
-It provides a flexible tool for estimating lease payments, present value, and Right-of-Use Asset (ROUA) balances.
+It provides a flexible tool for calculating lease payments, present value, and Right-of-Use Asset (ROUA) balances.

 Features: